LibreKitten/LibreKitten-gui/README.md

 LibreKitten is a block-based visual programming language that is designed to make spontaneously programming enjoyable.

 ## Setup
+**You must use a Linux distribution, MacOS, or Windows Subsystem for Linux to setup LibreKitten.
+Windows doesn't work.**

 See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp/LibreKitten environment.